Melv1C/CompetitionManagerSaaS/apps/competitions-api/README.md

 create results of an event (update if already exist) delete results of an event

-create an event             ongoing update an event delete an event
+create an event             done update an event
+delete an event

 a discuter